UofABioinformaticsHub/GumCreek2012/scripts/03_snpAnalysis.md

   })
 ```

-A total of 1943 SNPs were detected as showing a significant association between genotype and the collection region.
+A total of 2454 SNPs were detected as showing a significant association between genotype and the collection region.
-Under H<sub>0</sub>, the number expected using &#945; = 0.05 would be 1016, and as this number was nearly double that expected, this was taken as evidence of this being a genuine point of concerning this data.
+Under H<sub>0</sub>, the number expected using &#945; = 0.05 would be 1016, and as this number was approximately double that expected, this was taken as evidence of this being a genuine point of concerning this data.

 Type II errors were of principle concern in this instance, and as such every SNP with p < 0.05 in the above test was excluded from downstream analysis.